jkkummerfeld/text2sql-data/data/READ-history.md

 1. Originally a dataset created at UT Austin with sentences and logical forms.
 2. Converted to SQL by Popescu et al. (UW)
 3. Improved by Giordani and Moschitti (Trento)

+## spider

+1. Combination of data from this repository (1,659 queries) and new data (8,034 queries) across a large set of tabe=les.
+2. SQL canonicalised and variables detected automatically by us

 ## scholar